sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 ## Introduction {#introduction-gyro-motion-f0}

-In this example, we want to give an overview on how magnetic fields work in
+This example provides an overview of how magnetic fields function within
 @sapphire.
-We will consider a simple set-up of an isotropic particle distribution in a constant magnetic filed.
-Therefore, our focus lies on the isotropic part of the distribution function, $f_0$.
-This is example is accompanied by a second example, which focus on a non-isotropic parts $f_{l>0}$ but with a homogenous distribution, @todo Link to gyro-motion-f1 example.
+We will explore a simple scenario of an isotropic particle distribution in a constant magnetic field, focusing primarily on the isotropic part of the distribution function, $f_0$.

-Let us consider a set-up, with particles in a constant external magnetic field,
+Consider a scenario with particles in a constant external magnetic field,

 $$
   \mathbf{B} = B_0 \hat{\mathbf{e}}_z \,.
 $$

-Since we don't consider scattering, a background velocity field nor a source term, we arrive at the following VFP equation:
+In this example, we will not take into account scattering, a background velocity field, or a source term.
+This leads us to the following VFP equation:

 $$
   \frac{\partial f}{\partial t} + \mathbf{v} \cdot \nabla_{x} f -
   q \mathbf{v} \cdot \left( \mathbf{B} \times \nabla_{p} f \right) = 0 \,.
 $$

-It can be seen, that different momenta decouple, so we will have a look at a discrete momentum $\mathbf{p} = \gamma m \mathbf{v}$.
-Considering a single particle, it will gyrate in the magnetic field with a gyroradius
+It's evident that different momenta decouple, so we will examine a discrete momentum $\mathbf{p} = \gamma m \mathbf{v}$.
+A single particle in this scenario will gyrate in the magnetic field with a gyroradius

 $$
-  r_g = \frac{p_{\perp} c}{q B} = \frac{\gamma m c v_{\perp}}{q B}
+  r_g = \frac{p_{\perp} c}{q B} = \frac{\gamma m c v_{\perp}}{q B} \,,
 $$

 and a gyrofrequency